ksqsf/logseq-open-in-emacs/README.md

 ## NEWS

+* v0.0.3
+  - Update to be compatible with Logseq v0.9.1.  **IMPORTANT**: If you are using older versions (prior to v0.9.1) and experience experience issues, please downgrade to 0.0.2 manually.
 * v0.0.2
   - Command Palette support.
 Try `mod+shift+p`.
   - Add a keyboard shortcut to edit the current page (default `mod+o`).